 Zimbabwe's leader angers some with latest overseas trip

-HARARE, Zimbabwe - Zimbabwe's president is angering some back home with his latest trip overseas, this time to a U.N. conference on oceans even though his country is a landlocked state.
-The 93-year-old leader Robert Mugabe has been criticized as a "non-resident president" for globe-trotting while the economy crumbles.
+In this Friday, June, 2, 2017 file photo Zimbabwean President Robert Mugabe smiles during a youth rally in Marondera, east of Harare.
+Mugabe is angering some back home with his latest trip overseas, this time to a U.N. conference on oceans even though his country is a landlocked state.

 Discussions